 Whether you’re in the military or not, you have alternatives to payday loans.
 Here are a few options to consider:

 1. Get a personal loan

-Personal loans can take a little longer to come by, but with today’s technology, you can have money within a couple of business days.
-Check out personal loan aggregator sites like Lending Tree to compare loans you might qualify for.
+Personal loans can take a little longer to come by, but with today’s technology, you can have the money within a couple of business days.
+Check out personal loan aggregator sites like Fiona or Monevo to compare loans you might qualify for.

 2. Look at introductory-APR credit cards